We are Jason and Daniele and this site is about building wealth for beginners and also for those a little further down the road.

 I had very little capital at that time and what I spent on the product was all I had.
 I was working minimum wage and paying for my car, gas, and girls.
 However, I tried some of the stuff and earned a few checks.
 The product had to do with making money from classified ads.

 When it was all said and done, I made somewhere between $200-300 (profit).
 I quickly spent it and moved on with my life because I thought I needed the money more than I needed to reinvest it (which is what I should have done).
 But I learned some lessons along the way.

-Most importantly, I learned that information can be powerful and regardless of what people around me said, they weren’t always right.
+Most importantly, I learned that information can be powerful and regardless of what people around me said or believed, they weren’t always right.
 I did turn a profit after all.
 I didn’t lose money and it wasn’t a scam.